Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Methodology

 We began the interview by asking about the participant's sex work background and the kind of work they were doing prior to the pandemic.
 We then asked them to describe any kinds of online-only sex work they were doing.
 The protocol probed their experiences with online-only sex work, as well as the risks they were facing.
 There were specific questions about finances as well as the participant's view of their future career choices.
 We also asked questions about any benefits they might have experienced from doing online-only sex work and what their clients were like.
 Finally, we queried participants about which platforms they used and how they interacted with the platforms, as well as more generally what tools and strategies they used and what did not work for them.
 The interview questions analyzed in this paper are presented in Appendix~\ref{appx:protocol}.

 Interviews were transcribed and then qualitatively coded using MaxQDA coding software.
-A codebook was developed using four randomly selected transcripts.
-Two researchers then coded eight transcripts, iteratively updating the codebook as needed.
-The coders achieved agreement of 82\%.
+We used an inductive, open-coding process that most closely resembles the Grounded Theory method~\cite{muller2010grounded}.
+As a first stage of analysis, themes that presented in four randomly selected transcripts were organised into a codebook.
+Two researchers then coded eight transcripts, iteratively updating the codebook as needed, checking for and achieving agreement of 82\%.
 Given this high degree of agreement, the remaining transcripts were then coded by the first author.
+After coding all the transcripts, the first and third author selected semantically proximal themes to report: this paper is the first analysis of these themes.
+Quotes that succinctly, descriptively and meaningfully illustrate each finding were drawn from the transcripts using the coded segment function in MaxQDA.
 We primarily report our results qualitatively, using terms such as many, few, and some~\cite{mcdonald2019reliability}.
 As an exception, when providing overall context (e.g., on the types of work participants performed) we offer counts to anchor the reader's perception.
 We emphasize, however, that our work is qualitative in nature and should be interpreted as such.